-To send flowers in memory of Ruby Curington (Holloway), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Ruby Curington (Holloway), please visit our Heartfelt Sympathies Store.

 She was never afraid to speak her mind and could assess your character from the git go.
 She was always and forever gracious enough to let others errs be forgiven and most of the time forgotten.
 She seemed to have an unspoken language that was shared only with her baby boy.

 She could shake her fist at you one minute and give you kisses and hugs the next and always said, “I love you a bushel and a peck and a hug around the neck.”

 Even as a child Ruby had a compassionate heart.
 When her and her seven siblings found a bird nest high in the tree, she climbed the tree with a sister on her back so the little one could see.